anders-softhouse/FrontendTestSofthouse/README.md

-# Person-Family backend for the Softhouse FE test.
+# Person-Family backend for the Softhouse Front-End test.

 # Postman

-Start Postman and import PersonFamily collection:
+Start Postman and import your request collection of choice:

+`File -> Import -> Postman_remote_collection.json` ( Tip: set your "userId"-header on the entire request collection )
+or
-`File -> Import -> Kodtest.softhouse.postman_collection.json`
+`File -> Import -> Postman_local_collection.json` ( Use if running a Docker container on your own computer )

 Note:
 * Default id in this collection is 1.